Ulcerative Colitis (cont.)

 - What research is being done regarding ulcerative colitis?

 - Find a local Gastroenterologist in your town

 What causes ulcerative colitis?

 The cause of ulcerative colitis is not known.
 To date, there has been no convincing evidence that it is caused by infection or is contagious.

 Ulcerative colitis likely involves abnormal activation of the immune system in the intestines.
-The immune system is composed of immune cells and the proteins that these cells produce.
-These cells and proteins serve to defend the body against harmful bacteria, viruses, fungi, and other foreign invaders.
-Activation of the immune system causes inflammation within the tissues where the activation occurs.
-(Inflammation is, in fact, an important mechanism of defense used by the immune system.)
+This system is supposed to defend the body against harmful bacteria, viruses, fungi, and other foreign invaders.
 Normally, the immune system is activated only when the body is exposed to harmful invaders.
 In patients with ulcerative colitis, however, the immune system is abnormally and chronically activated in the absence of any known invader.
-The continued abnormal activation of the immune system causes chronic inflammation and ulceration.
-The susceptibility to abnormal activation of the immune system is genetically inherited.
-First degree relatives (brothers, sisters, children, and parents) of patients with IBD are thus more likely to develop these diseases.
+The continued abnormal activation of the immune system causes chronic inflammation and ulceration portions of the large intestine.
+This susceptibility to abnormal activation of the immune system is genetically inherited.
+First degree relatives (brothers, sisters, children, and parents) of patients with IBD are therefore more likely to develop these diseases.